zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 Here are a few things to consider about this command:

-* it is used to backup a single volume to the cloud provider of your choice using the specified credentials.
+* it is used to back up a single volume to the cloud provider of your choice using the specified credentials.
 * it decides whether to take a full or an incremental backup depending on the existing backups for the volume, as follows:
  * the first backup uploaded to the cloud is always a full backup.
  * after that, subsequent backups are incremental.